yugalkaushik/sparkle/README.md

 4. Create a `.env` file in the `backend` directory and set your environment variables.

-5. Start the backend server.
+5. Also change the backend and frontend host accordingly.

-6. Start the frontend development server.
+6. Start the backend server.

-7. Open your browser and navigate to `http://localhost:5000` to view Sparkle.
+7. Start the frontend development server.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Sparkle, please follow these guidelines: